 When driving out to the lighthouse we met this Skippy by the side of the road.
 He was massive and happy to let us film him have a good scratch

-Historic Trial Bay Gaol
+3. Check Out the Historic Trial Bay Gaol

 German interments imprisoned here during World War II had the best views of anyone in South West Rocks or any gaol in the world.